Warehouse Layout & Setup Checklist

 Test Your Warehouse Setup

-Once you have an idea and sketch of how you want your warehouse layout to work, test it out in your warehouse space.
-Make adjustments as needed before you install and setup equipment.
+Once you have an idea and sketch of how you want your warehouse layout to work, test it out on your empty warehouse floor.
+Make adjustments as needed before you install and set up equipment.

 Tape the Floor